gridsmartercities/python-serverless-template/README.md

 1. Create a Github repo by clicking on the Github template button above.
 2. Create an AWS account if you don't have one already.
-3. Run the cloudformation stack to setup the CI/CD process in your AWS account. (codebuild cost)
+3. Run the cloudformation stack to setup the CI/CD process in your AWS account (AWS codebuild has a [cost][codebuild-cost])
+    a. cloudformation
+    b. permissions
-4. Update the Github webhooks
+    c.
+Update the Github webhooks
-5. Setup master branch protection rules (optional - cost)
+4. To stop contributors from committing code directly to the master branch, setup a master branch protection rule in github.
+Only Peer reviewed, approved Pull Requests will be allowed to be merged into the master branch.
+Be aware that, at the time of writing, setting up branch protection in Github has a cost.

 ## Developer Set up

-To follow these instructions, you need to be familiar with pip, and creating and managing Python virtual environments.
+To follow these instructions, you will need to be familiar with pip, and creating and managing Python virtual environments.
 If you are not, take a look at [this](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 1. Clone your new repo locally
 2. Create a Python virtual environment
 3. Install the development requirements by running "pip install -r requirements.txt"
-4. Take a look at the [Project Structure](#Project-Structure), and start writing your code!
+4. Take a look at the [Project Structure](#Project-Structure) section below, and start writing your code!

 Additionally, you can:

-1. Set a pre-push Git hook to check the code before pushing it to your Github branch:
+1. Set a pre-push Git hook to check your code before pushing it to your Github branch:
     - copy pre-push script to .git/hooks folder (cp pre-push .git/hooks) folder
     - give execute permissions to pre-push script (chmod u+x .git/hooks/pre-push)